UBTUS/GSA18FRFQ/README.md

 ##### Application URL : http://www.usfoodrecall.com

 We developed an interactive web application for the general public to search FDA food recalls and enforcement data nationwide.
-This information can be used to determine if any of their recent illness is due to the consumption of the FDA recalled product.
+This information can be used to determine the name and description of FDA food recalled products that the general public might have in their home or might have an interest in purchasing for their consumption.
+It also helps to determine if any of their recent illness is due to the consumption of the FDA recalled product.

 This prototype is designed and developed to be easily accessible and convenient to use on any [mobile device] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Screenshots).